patters-match/pceadvance/README.md

 Some games do have multiple data tracks (excluding the last duplicate of track 2), and in this case they will need at ```.tcd``` track index file.
 Some are included with PCEAdvance, along with the specification.
 If you need to make new ones, the TOC LBA values can be taken directly from https://www.necstasy.net and converted to hex.
 If the Python 3 builder finds a ```.tcd``` file with the same name as the added ```.iso``` file it will be added automatically.
 If the name is different, it can be specified using the ```-t``` option.

 Owing to the way PCEAdvance organises the CD-ROM data you are limited to a single CD game in each build, but it can co-exist with other ROMs and can be added in any order using the Python 3 builder.
+An additional caveat is that the PSRAM on the supported flashcarts for Super CD-ROM is limited to 16MB.
+PSRAM cannot be accessed if the emulator is copied to NOR (32MB).
+This means that titles larger than 16MB are automatically truncated by the Python builder so they fit in PSRAM, losing some game data in the proces. *Akumajou Dracula X: Chi no Rondo* is one such title.
+Though it does apparently work, it would not be able to be played to completion.

 To use CD-ROM support from Pogoshell just make a build with only the CD-ROM System ROM and use it as the plugin for ```.iso``` files (and ```.pce``` files).